 The primary goal of CAFE was to substantially increase passenger car fuel efficiency.
-Congress has continuously increased the standards since 1974 and, since mid-year 1990, the passenger car standard was increased to 27.5 miles per gallon, a level at which it remained through 2009.
-Passenger car fuel economy is now required to rise to an industry average of 39 miles per gallon by 2016.
+Congress has continuously increased the standards since 1974 and, since mid-year 1990, the passenger car standard was increased to 27.5 miles per gallon, a level at which it remained through 2010.
+Passenger car fuel economy is now required to rise to an industry average of 54.5 miles per gallon by 2025.
 Likewise, significant changes to light truck CAFE standards have been established over the years.
-The standard is expected to be increased to about 30 miles per gallon by 2016.